oswip/k8s-crd/examples/versioning/README.md

 ## Conclusion
 If backward compatibility is maintained (only additive changes are made between versions), a CR (and controller) of any previous version can be created/managed on the cluster.

+### With backward compatibility
+Backward-compatible updates to CRDs will not break deployed controllers.
+This allows for easy updates: Deploy CRD v<sub>n+1</sub>, Create CR v<sub>n+1</sub>, Deploy controller v<sub>n+1</sub>.
+During any phase of the update, the active controller should have what it needs to function.

+### Without backward compatibility
-Once a breaking change is made, the need arises for one of:
+Once a breaking change is made however, the need arises for one of:
 1. Conversion webhooks
-2. When the breaking CRD is installed, all affected K8S CRs and controllers should be updated with it.
+2. Updating all affected K8S CRs and controllers at the same time as the breaking CRD